B-Sahana/Horizontal-Calendar-Sample/README.md

         app:setMonthFontStyle="@string/bold"
         app:setLabel="@string/label"/>
  ```
-2. ## Add Fonts
-Add your custom fonts to assets/.
+2. Add Fonts: Add your custom fonts to assets/.
 All font definitions are relative to this path.
    Assuming that you are using Gradle you should create the assets directory under src/main/ in your project directory if it does not already exist.
 As it's   popular to use multi-project build with Gradle the path is usually app/src/main/assets/, where app is the project name.

 You might consider creating a fonts/ subdirectory in the assets directory (as in examples).

-3.Configure attributes.
+3. Configure attributes.
 - ```numOfDays``` - to set number of days to display in horizontal calendar (default: 60 days).

 - ```setLabel``` - to set your title/label to view.